courtg47/linux-server-configuration/README.md

 * Ran `database_setup.py`
 * Altered JavaScript Origins and redirect URIs in the Google Signin API key
 * Copied new client secrets into `client_secrets.json` file
-* Made sure `.git` directory was not publicly accessible via the browser.
-Changed settings in the `/etc/apache2/conf-enabled/security.conf` file
+* Changed settings in the `/etc/apache2/conf-enabled/security.conf` file to ensure the `.git` directory was not publicly accessible via   the browser.
 * In the virtual machine, restarted apache service and ran `__init__.py`
-* Accessed the served application at the above stated URL/IP address
+* Accessed the served application at the above stated URL.

 ## Third-Party Resources

 * [Xip.io](http://xip.io/) - a wildcard DNS service used to test web applications without registering a domain name.
 This was utilized for JavaScript origins in the Google Sign In API key.
 Requires adding `xip.io` to the end of an IP address.